daveaftershok/sitecore-test-run-on-publish/README.md

 ## To setup:

 Pick the correct version of publish.js and overwrite the version in your sitecore solution.
 Pick the correct file based on your Sitecore version.
-If you version isn't support take the code from Sitecore 9 and update your sitecore\shell\Applications\Dialogs\Publish\publish.js with the code.
+If you version isn't listed take the code from the v9 folder and update your sitecore\shell\Applications\Dialogs\Publish\publish.js with the custom code between the START and END comments.

 ## To configure and run: